-We’ve developed three checklists to help you: windstorm preparation, steps to take during a windstorm, and after a windstorm.
+To help you prepare for these inevitable storms, we’ve developed three checklists: windstorm preparation, steps to take during a windstorm, and after a windstorm.
 Plus, we’ve provided a list to guide your efforts in preparing an emergency supply kit.

 Preparing for Windstorms